Search And FusionAuth

 Overview

-FusionAuth ships with two options for search: a simple search via the database search engine and the Elasticsearch database engine.
+FusionAuth ships with two options for search: a simple search via the database search engine and the Elasticsearch search engine.

 Configuration